banodoco/Reigh/structure_detail/design_motion_guidelines.md

 2. **Use composition** - combine existing primitives
 3. **Follow naming conventions** - PascalCase for components
 4. **Document props** - TypeScript interfaces + JSDoc
+5. **Follow Rules of Hooks** - all hooks MUST be called before any early returns or conditional logic

 ### Example Component